Post-pandemic, many American workers say they’d consider quitting without flexible work options: study

 “At the same time, employers must adapt to these shifts while striving for success and greater productivity,” he added.
 “Otherwise, many of their employees are going to seek work elsewhere.”

-Of that 89 percent, just over half — 51 percent — of those who support more flexible work options said they would be willing to sacrifice something, including their current jobs, in order to make it happen, the Bankrate survey found.
+Of the 89 percent who support more flexible work options, more than half — 51 percent — said they would be willing to change jobs or industries in order to make it happen, the Bankrate survey found.

 Some 89 percent of workers who support a four-day workweek said they would be willing to make changes, including 54 percent who said they would work longer hours on the remaining workdays and 37 percent who said they would change jobs or industries.